MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui.md

 <!-- ---------- -->
 #### WinAppSDK supports custom WebView2 environments

-Background information:

-WinAppSDK supports custom WebView2 environments.
-See [WinUI3 WebView2 with a custom CoreWebView2Environment](https://github.com/microsoft/microsoft-ui-xaml/issues/6150).
-WebView2 custom environment support has been added in WinAppSDK 1.5 (first appearing in [1.5.0-experimental2](/windows/apps/windows-app-sdk/experimental-channel#version-15-experimental-150-experimental2)).
+WinAppSDK supports custom WebView2 environments, starting with WinAppSDK 1.5 ([1.5.0-experimental2](/windows/apps/windows-app-sdk/experimental-channel#version-15-experimental-150-experimental2)).
+For more information, see [WinUI3 WebView2 with a custom CoreWebView2Environment](https://github.com/microsoft/microsoft-ui-xaml/issues/6150).

 To implement a custom WebView2 environment, initialize WebView2 with one of the overrides of `WebView2.EnsureCoreWebView2Async` (listed below), and pass in your custom `CoreWebView2Environment` (and, optionally, custom `CoreWebView2ControllerOptions`):